ayaadl/GL02_TIJA/README.txt

 readme : Display the README.txt file
-search_room : Search rooms of a specific course getMaximumCapacityRoom : Display the maximum capacity of a room searchAV : Search available rooms for a specific day and time export : Export an iCalendar file between two given dates for a specific teaching room_occupancy : Generate a visualization for the rooms occupancy rates export a Vega-lite chart
+search_room : Search rooms of a specific course getMaximumCapacityRoom : Display the maximum capacity of a room searchFreeSlot :  Display the slots available for a room searchAV : Search available rooms for a specific day and time export : Export an iCalendar file between two given dates for a specific teaching room_occupancy : Generate a visualization for the rooms occupancy rates export a Vega-lite chart